About The Book

 © Janus van den Eijnden

-Graham Swift was born in 1949 and is the author of eleven novels, two collections of short stories, including the highly acclaimed England and Other Stories, and of Making an Elephant, a book of essays, portraits, poetry and reflections on his life in writing.
-His most recent novel, Mothering Sunday, became an international bestseller and won The Hawthornden Prize for best work of imaginative literature.
-With Waterland he won the Guardian Fiction Prize, and with Last Orders the Booker Prize.
-Both novels were made into films.
-His work has appeared in over thirty languages.
+Graham Swift was born in 1949.
+He is the author of eleven novels, most recently Here We Are; three collections of short stories, including the highly praised England and Other Stories; and Making an Elephant, a book of essays, portraits, poetry and reflections on his life in writing.
+With Waterland he won the Guardian Fiction Prize and with Last Orders the Booker Prize.
+Mothering Sunday became a worldwide bestseller and won the Hawthornden Prize for best work of imaginative literature.
+All three novels were made into films.
+His books have appeared in over thirty-five languages.

 About The Reader